hatedabamboo/notes.hatedabamboo.me/docs/posts/kubernetes-to-rds-secure-connections-via-iam-roles-without-passwords.md

 🏁 Test completed
 ```

-While not performing any meaningful actions, this script helps us to understand if all of our preparations were successful.
+While not performing any meaningful actions, this script helps us understand if all of our preparations were successful.

-To use the same approach in actual business application, you need to perform one extra step, in comparison with regular connection: acquire a database access token via `generate_db_auth_token()` method and use this token as a password in connection settings.
+To use the same approach in an actual business application, you need to perform one extra step compared with a regular connection: acquire a database access token via the `generate_db_auth_token()` method and use this token as the password in the connection settings.

 ## Afterthought

-While working on this article, I kept asking myself: "Who may need it, if it's all available in the documentation?"
-Technically correct, but AWS documentation likes to separate connected topics to different articles, making it harder to compile a coherent manual on performing a certain action.
-Here, you have everything you need in one place, from start to finish, helping you along all the way.
+While working on this article, I kept asking myself: "Who may need this if it’s all available in the documentation?"
+Technically correct, but AWS documentation tends to separate connected topics into different articles, making it harder to compile a coherent manual for performing a certain action.
+Here, you have everything you need in one place, from start to finish, guiding you along the way.

 Why is this approach good?
-For several reasons.
+For several reasons:

 Abolishing password-based authorization removes this vector of attack.
 It also offloads password management tasks: no rotation, no revoking, nothing.

-Using IAM roles and policies for authorization allows to utilize the power of IaC approach, keeping policies transparent, consistent, accessible for static code analysis tools and audit.
-Apart from all of that, assuming IAM role means that the sessions are actually short-timed, which increases security of the connection .Security above all!
+Using IAM roles and policies for authorization allows you to leverage the power of the IaC approach, keeping policies transparent, consistent, and accessible for static code analysis tools and audits.
+Apart from all that, assuming an IAM role means that sessions are actually short-lived, which increases the security of the connection.
+Security above all!

 ---